WJBK: CBS affiliate (1948–1994)

 The station went through a number of ownership and management changes with its parent companies in the 1980s and 1990s.
 In 1985, the equity firm Kohlberg Kravis Roberts (KKR) acquired Storer Communications, Incorporated in a leveraged buyout.
 Storer spurned offers from Knight-Ridder Newspapers, Tele-Communications, Inc. and Scripps-Howard Broadcasting Co., though Scripps-Howard would successfully acquire cross-town rival ABC owned and operated station WXYZ-TV in 1986 after the ABC-Capital Cities Communications merger was approved by federal regulators.
 KKR then sold all of the Storer broadcast assets, including WJBK, to Gillett Communications in 1987, after an attempt to sell the stations to Lorimar-Telepictures in 1986 failed.
 When Gillett went bankrupt in 1992, it reorganized the ownership of its television stations into SCI Television.
-The following year, in 1993, a few other station owners—Federal Broadcasting, owners of WWJ (AM)/FM; Group W; and CBS—showed interest in the station.
-Scripps considered trading WXYZ back to ABC in order to bid for the Gillett stations as a group.
-But in 1993, SCI was acquired by the film and television production company New World Communications.
+The following year, in 1993, SCI was acquired by the film and television production company New World Communications.